kulmajaba/figma-better-color-picker/README.md

   - Label color input components when there is enough space
 - Show disabled alpha picker when editing contrast color

-### Hover states on Samsung phones

-Samsung is dumb and presents its devices as having a touchscreen and a touchpad, breaking hover states using `@media(hover: hover)`

 ### Undo history???

 Would be nice if you accidentally delete a color row etc.